TenshiSWR/TenshiBot/README.md

 # Licensing

+TenshiBot is licensed under the MIT license.
+For more details see LICENSE.

 mediawiki.py is licensed as a subproject under the MIT license.
+For more details see tasks/majavahbot/LICENSE.